haploidgenomics/nanopore_workshop/README.md

 ```
 Run the command without the "-n" command next.

+## Evaluating Assemblies

 ## Annotating Polished Assembly

-The goal is to find a single circular contig that is between 2.5 -- 3.0 Mb that is indicative of the entire chromosome.
+The goal is to find a single circular contig that is between 2.5 -- 3.0 Mb that is indicative of a fully assembled _Sulfolobus_ chromosome.